 There is a general consensus that dog allergies to food and ingredients such as wheat, beef and soya are responsible for a significant number of cases of skin allergies in dogs, but true skin allergies directly caused by food are actually quite uncommon.

-If you think your dog having allergies to food could be the problem then your first port of call is an elimination diet to find out which food it could be.
+If you think your dog has allergies to food could be the problem then your first port of call is an elimination diet to find out which food it could be.

-Such as those caused by washing powders, house dust mites, harvest mites, grass and so on, are far more common than food allergies.
-Consider a contact allergy in dogs which have unusual patterns of allergies, such as redness only on the belly that has appeared just after their bed has been washed for example.
+Contact Allergies, such as those caused by washing powders, grass and so on, are even less common than food allergies but do need to be considered in dogs which have unusual patterns of allergies, such as redness only on the belly that has appeared just after their bed has been washed for example.

-For all over improved skin and coat condition Proflax Skin & Coat is good for soothing itchy and sensitive skin caused by atopy (pollens and grasses).
-Proflax also revives a dull coat and helps to detox your dog's whole system, reducing the symptoms of dog allergies to aid your dog's recovery back to health.
+For all-over improved skin and coat conditions, Yumega Plus is good for soothing itchy and sensitive skin and Resist! works well to reduce the symptoms of dog allergies and aid your dog’s recovery back to health.

-For treating specific parts of the body like paw chewing or sore underarms Ekoneem Organic Neem Oil is your best bet, simply rub onto the afflicted areas and let the oil work its magic.
-Also use Ekoneem Organic Neem Oil Shampoo Bar while bathing your dog for continued results.
+For treating specific parts of the body like paw chewing or sore underarms Ekoneem Oil is your best bet, simply rub onto the afflicted areas and let the oil work its magic.
+Also, use Ekoneem Organic Neem Oil Shampoo Bar while bathing your dog for continued results.

-For repelling unwelcome visitors namely: fleas, ticks and mites CSJ's Billy No Mates flea repellent for dogs is highly recommended by both us and our customers or if you prefer a liquid version, especially if you want to treat the cat too there's Billy No Mates Tincture.
+For getting rid of those unwelcome visitors namely: fleas, ticks and mites Billy No Mates Herbal Treatment is highly recommended by both us and our customers or if you prefer a liquid version there’s Billy No Mates Tincture.